yobleck/gtav_radio/README.md

   - Download from here
   - make sure python 3.8 or later is installed
   - type 'pip install playsound' in terminal
+  - if on windows type 'pip install windows-curses' in terminal
   - download gstreamer if on linux
   - files to be downloaded from 3rd party and placed in audio_files folder where gtav_radio.py is located
     - audio files not included here for legal reasons